 “In actual application situations, lenders who want to increase their loan business to home buyers may dig deeper into the credit pool and offer relatively more attractive rate deals to people whose scores are not pristine.”

 Completing a Loan Pre-Qualification you'll be on your way to locking in your interest rate and giving assurance to prospective sellers that you mean business.
 Pre-qualification is easy and can be done via email or over the phone by speaking to George Andersen at 801 550-1382.

-You can also Head over to Precision Realty & Associates and speak to Carriene Porter a real estate professional, she'll answer any questions on real estate and help get your home search start.
+You can also contact Precision Realty & Associates and speak to Carriene Porter a real estate professional.
+She'll answer any questions on real estate and help get your home search started.
 If you prefer a more personal touch, CALL 801-809-9866 today.